melt-umn/melt-website/content/silver/ref/ext/convenienceaspects.md

 end;
 ```

-You can also define your custom name using a `varPattern`, like so (the last pattern demonstrates this), but only for the default production will this one work.
+You can also define your custom name using a name pattern, like so (the last pattern demonstrates this), but only for the default production will this one work.

 ```
 synthesized attribute gAttribute :: String occurs on BazExpr;